-Michael Pfaff serves as a Grants Associate having joined the Community Foundation of Louisville in July 2017.
-In his role processing grants for the Foundation, he brings a great deal of background knowledge, detail orientation and donor service.
+Michael Pfaff serves as Senior Manager of Grants Administration having joined the Community Foundation of Louisville in July 2017.
+In his role processing grants for the Foundation, he brings a great deal of background knowledge, detail orientation, and donor service.

 His most recent work experience has been with the University of Louisville as a gift processor, and before that a biographical researcher.
 Prior to working in higher education, Michael spent six years in the Army as a combat correspondent, including a tour of duty to Iraq from 2005-2006, where he earned an Army commendation medal and combat action badge.
 He has also been featured in such publications as Stars & Stripes and the Army Times.

 Michael brings with him knowledge of the philanthropic community as he was the co-founder and former president of a 501(c)3 charitable nonprofit called Nerd Louisville, which promotes nerdy culture and works with other organizations, like the Louisville Free Public Library, Boys & Girls Club, Cabbage Patch Settlement House and others to foster youth education and recreation through tabletop games.